15 of the Best Ecommerce Landing Page Examples (+ Tips For Converting)

 If your product page provides a close-up look at the item being sold, your landing page is more like your storefront.

-When someone clicks on a message that resonates with them and ends up on your site, they want to see that same messaging reflected in the landing page.
+When someone clicks on a message that resonates with them and ends up on your site, they want to see that same message reflected on the landing page.

 Your landing page needs to be optimized for that specific visitor from that specific traffic source.
 Then, from there, they can choose to go deeper into your shop, browse specific products, and see what you have to offer.